 Ultimately, I suppose the focus of Cyteen is that of power versus vulnerability (and the opportunity for trust), and of nature versus nurture.
 There’s much made of the fact that Justin, Jordan’s clone, has a different personality, because of differences in his upbringing.
 And it’s fair to say, also, that Ari is not the same person at the end of the book as she was at the beginning …

 I could say more, but I won’t.
 Other than that I found Cyteen to be a highly rewarding, intelligent, and deeply moving piece of SF.

-(This is the third in my ‘XX Hard SF‘ series of reviews, on women writers of hard SF.
+(This is the fourth in my ‘XX Hard SF‘ series of reviews, on women writers of hard SF.
 For the purpose behind the series of reviews, see my posts here and here; for a listing of the books reviewed in this project, refer here.
 If you’d like to suggest further books which would fit the criteria — female writer, hard SF, novel / novella / collection of short fiction — please leave a comment.
-I have a total of seven books lined up for review at this date, including those already reviewed; I’d like to reach 20 reviews in the series (to provide a Roman-numeral justification for the ‘XX’ alongside the chromosomal reference), though that will almost certainly take until at least the end of next year.
+I have a total of seven books lined up for review at this date, including those already reviewed; I’d like to reach 20 reviews in the series (to provide a Roman-numeral justification for the ‘XX’ alongside the chromosomal reference), though that will almost certainly take until at least the end of this year, quite possibly longer.
 Ideally, also, I would want to review only one book by each author, so I’d be particularly grateful to anyone uncovering ‘new’ authors for me to review.
 And please note the requirement for ‘hard’ SF: I’m looking for work which pays serious attention to the scientific principles, rather than examples of ‘space opera’ and other subgenres of SF.)